 - Meanwhile, get your coffee ready.
 Most coffee sites recommend using a heaping tablespoon per each 6-ounce cup of coffee.
 So doing the math for a 1 liter press (about 32 ounces), you need 5-6 heaping tablespoons of ground coffee--about a third of a cup.
 Adjust to taste (I like my coffee strong, so I use at least this much).

 - Pour the water over the grounds in the press.
 Set a timer for 4 minutes.
-After 30 seconds or so, stir the grounds into the coffee.
-This will aid in the extraction process.
+After 30 seconds or so, give it a good stir so the grounds fall into the carafe.
+This aids in the extraction process.

 - Don't store coffee in the freezer.
 Freezing causes the beans to sweat, which can cause the flavor to deteriorate.
 Instead, store them in an airtight container at room temperature.